0x00xx/uibk_ps_parsys/exercise05/README.md

 # Exercise 5

-The goal of this exercise is to optimize the algorithms implemented last week (N-Queens, Merge Sort, and a Monte Carlo estimator for pi), and perform in-depth benchmarks on the LCC2 cluster.
+The goal of this exercise is to optimize the algorithms implemented last week (N-Queens, Merge Sort, and a Monte Carlo estimator for pi), and perform sequential and parallel optimizations as well as in-depth benchmarks on the LCC2 cluster.

 ## LCC2
 All of you should have received accounts for this cluster, and changed the starting password.